You are not one of all. You are one of the especially.

 The Arminian framework needs "Savior of all people" to mean redemptive salvation for everyone.
 But if that were true, Paul would never have written malista.
 You don't add "especially of those who believe" to a sentence about universal redemption — it's like saying "everyone passed the exam, especially the students who studied."
 If everyone passed, the distinction is meaningless.
 If the atonement is universal in the Arminian sense, the word "especially" becomes a liar.

 This is the same author who wrote, two chapters earlier, that God "wants all people to be saved and to come to a knowledge of the truth" (1 Timothy 2:4).
-That "want" is God's revealed character — His delight in salvation from every nation and rank.
+That "want" is God's revealed character — not a mere preference for saving some of every kind, but the same genuine desire we just heard Him swear by oath.
 Here in 4:10, Paul takes it further: God's actual redemptive work — His "Savior" role in the malista sense — is particular to those who believe.
 The letter is internally coherent.
 The distinction between God's general benevolence and His particular redemption of the dead is the consistent theme.

 Far from disproving definite atonement, this verse is one of Scripture's clearest statements of it.
 If Christ died for all without distinction, Paul's distinction is meaningless.
 If the atonement is universal in the Arminian sense, the word "especially" is a liar.